-We have not found many papers that directly address how to find stable matchings satisfying constraints.
-Notable exceptions include \cite{GusfieldIrving:1989:}, \cite{DiasFonseca:2003:TCS}, and \cite{MandalRoy:2021:wp} that are very close to our work.
-In a balanced one-to-one matching market where all participants have complete preference lists, \cite{GusfieldIrving:1989:} show how to determine the existence of stable matching with {\it forced pairs} (pairs that must be included). \cite{DiasFonseca:2003:TCS} consider the same environment and, using an algorithm adapted from \cite{Gusfield:1987:SIAM}, extend the query of \cite{GusfieldIrving:1989:} to one that finds all stable matchings with forced pairs and {\it forbidden pairs} (pairs that must not be included).
-The combination of forced pairs and forbidden pairs are similar, albeit less general, than our notion of assignment constraints.
-In addition to considering regret-minimising stable matchings in a one-to-one two-sided matching environment, \cite{MandalRoy:2021:wp} provide machinery that outputs the two extreme stable matchings satisfying the constraints of \cite{DiasFonseca:2003:TCS}.
-Finally, the paper of \cite{Garg2020} introduces families of constraints termed lattice-linear predicates.
-An example of such a constraint is that one worker's regret is less than that of another.\footnote{In the arXiv version of \cite{Garg2020}, \cite{Garg2018} developed a parallel algorithm for generating all stable matchings satisfying lattice-linear predicates.
-We observe that lattice-linear predicates are quite different to the kinds of constraints that we consider.}
+While the literature on what a designer might or ought do in the presence of constraints is vast, we have not found much work that directly addresses how to find stable matchings satisfying constraints.
+The following are notable exceptions. \cite{GusfieldIrving:1989:} show how to determine the existence of stable matching with {\it forced pairs} (pairs that must be included). \cite{DiasFonseca:2003:TCS} extend the query of \cite{GusfieldIrving:1989:} to one that finds all stable matchings with both forced pairs and {\it forbidden pairs} (pairs that must not be included).
+The combination of forced pairs and forbidden pairs is similar, albeit less general, to our notion of assignment constraints in many-to-one markets.
+In addition to considering regret-minimising stable matchings, \cite{MandalRoy:2021:wp} show how to output the two extreme stable matchings satisfying the constraints of \cite{DiasFonseca:2003:TCS}.
+Finally, \cite{Garg2020} introduces families of constraints termed lattice-linear predicates.
+An example of such a constraint is that one worker's regret is less than that of another.\footnote{The arXiv version, \cite{Garg2018}, developed a parallel algorithm for generating all stable matchings satisfying lattice-linear predicates.
+We observe that these constraints are quite different to the kind that we consider.}